 - Usually they have lower management fees (because they aren’t actively managed).

 - They trade much less, so turnover ratio is lower.
 As a result capital gains taxes can be lower.

 Comparing index funds to mutual funds often times will make them look favorable.
 There are mutual fund managers out there whose goal is to meet the market indexes, not consistently outperform them.
 Because they’re actively managed, their fees are higher and their turnover ratios are higher.
 Also, in general, there are some horrible mutual fund managers out there.
 It makes sense to check their histories before you purchase any of their shares.

 My opinion is that you should take advantage of what is offered to you.
 Vanguard is my employer’s 401K plan administrator and within my plan I have the option of both index and mutual funds.
-Let’s take a real life look at an index fund versus a comparable mutual fund within my 401K plan.
+You probably do as well.
+So, take a real life look at an index fund versus a comparable mutual fund within your 401K plan.

 You’ll find a number of investors who invest solely in index funds because they buy into the Bogle rhetoric that index funds are superior in every way in the long run.
 In many cases, they are.

 I have personally moved almost entirely to index funds and ETF’s.